amos-open/core/ARCHITECTURE.md

 - Marts handle BI-specific aggregations

 ### ✅ **Reusability**
-- Core project works with any compatible source extension
+- Core package works with any compatible source extension
-- Extensions can be shared across projects
+- Extensions can be shared across dbt projects
 - Business logic is centralized

 ### ✅ **Maintainability**